 If you create the rule from a transaction, it will default to ‘equals’.
 That’s bad.
 Change it to ‘contains’.
 ‘Equals’ is far too tight.
 You run the risk of not getting any hits since many transactions include additional details that refer just to that one transaction.

 ‘Start with’ can work.
-But you need to be sure that the transaction references unique to a transaction come after the bit that doesn’t change.
+But you need to be sure that the start is not unique to that transaction.

 And avoid ‘is blank’.
 If a filter line is blank, you probably don’t need that line.
 Unless you run a really sophisticated filter and know what you are doing.